-The Pilot Control Box will send about 100-125 signals before The Filot Control Box will send about 100-125 signals before the spring runs down.
-Rewinding in flight is permissible but seldon necessary.
+The Pilot Control Box will send about 100-125 signals before the spring runs down.
+Rewhnding in flight is permissible but seldon necessary.
 Experience with the sound of the box will tell you when it is running down.
 NEVER wind the spring tight while flying.
-Always wind up the spring OHE TURN at a time while flying to insure accurate selection of controls, particularly UP and DOWN.
+Always wind up the spring one TURN at a time while flying to insure accurate selection of controls, particularly UP and DOWN.
 LEFT and RIGHT will function under any conditions.